zulip/zulip/help/custom-profile-fields.md

 {!admin-only.md!}

-You can configure whether users in your organization can modify their own custom profile fields.
+You can configure whether users in your organization can edit custom profile fields for their own account.
 For example, you may want to restrict editing if syncing profile fields from an employee directory.

 {start_tabs}